We’re into real estate investing. We’re also into keeping it real.

 After roughly 4 minutes on the phone with the property owner, I asked him (point-blank) if he would sell his property for $30,000 – $40,000.

-Later in the week, I called the seller back and told them that our offer would likely be for $25,000.
-He said that he would think about it.
+Later that week, I called the seller back and told him our offer would likely be for $25,000.
+He said he would think about it.

-A few days later (after hearing nothing from him), I called him again to see what he was thinking.
-He said that he was hoping for something more in the $30K – $40K like I initially stated (*kicking self*).
-I realized pretty quickly I should have suggested an even lower number to begin with.
-Setting his expectation in the $30K – $40K range right out of the gate probably wasn't smart (it's generally easier to start low and negotiate up, than to start high and negotiate down).
+A few days later (after hearing nothing from him), I called again to see what he was thinking.
+He said he was hoping for something more in the $30K – $40K like I initially stated (*kicking self*).
+I realized pretty quickly I should have suggested an even lower number, to begin with.
+Setting his expectation in the $30K – $40K range right out of the gate probably wasn't smart (it's generally easier to start low and negotiate up than to start high and negotiate down).
 Lesson learned.